Belden (NYSE:BDC) Updates Q2 2022 Earnings Guidance

+Belden (NYSE:BDC – Get Rating) last issued its quarterly earnings data on Wednesday, May 4th.
+The industrial products company reported $1.31 earnings per share for the quarter, beating analysts’ consensus estimates of $1.09 by $0.22.
+Belden had a return on equity of 25.14% and a net margin of 2.86%.
+The company had revenue of $610.40 million during the quarter, compared to analysts’ expectations of $572.62 million.
+During the same quarter in the previous year, the business earned $0.94 earnings per share.
+The firm’s revenue for the quarter was up 20.0% on a year-over-year basis.
+As a group, research analysts predict that Belden will post 5.75 earnings per share for the current year.

-Several research firms have recently weighed in on BDC.
-Canaccord Genuity Group increased their price objective on Belden from $82.00 to $88.00 and gave the company a buy rating in a research report on Thursday, May 5th.
-TheStreet raised Belden from a c+ rating to a b- rating in a research report on Thursday, May 26th.
-Truist Financial reduced their price objective on Belden from $86.00 to $65.00 and set a buy rating for the company in a research report on Friday, April 8th.
-The Goldman Sachs Group raised Belden from a sell rating to a neutral rating and reduced their price objective for the company from $57.00 to $55.00 in a research report on Tuesday, April 19th.
-Finally, StockNews.com raised Belden from a buy rating to a strong-buy rating in a research report on Thursday, April 21st.
-One research analyst has rated the stock with a hold rating, three have assigned a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat.com, the company presently has an average rating of Buy and an average target price of $72.50.
+Several equities research analysts have recently commented on BDC shares.
+Canaccord Genuity Group upped their price target on Belden from $82.00 to $88.00 and gave the stock a buy rating in a research note on Thursday, May 5th.
+The Goldman Sachs Group upgraded Belden from a sell rating to a neutral rating and cut their price objective for the stock from $57.00 to $55.00 in a research report on Tuesday, April 19th.
+StockNews.com upgraded Belden from a buy rating to a strong-buy rating in a research report on Thursday, April 21st.
+TheStreet upgraded Belden from a c+ rating to a b- rating in a research report on Thursday, May 26th.
+Finally, Truist Financial cut their price objective on Belden from $86.00 to $65.00 and set a buy rating for the company in a research report on Friday, April 8th.
+One research analyst has rated the stock with a hold rating, three have given a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of $72.50.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, July 7th.
-Shareholders of record on Thursday, June 16th will be issued a dividend of $0.05 per share.
-The ex-dividend date is Wednesday, June 15th.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.40%.
-Belden’s payout ratio is presently 12.82%.
+In related news, EVP Ashish Chand acquired 9,949 shares of the firm’s stock in a transaction that occurred on Friday, June 17th.
+The shares were acquired at an average price of $50.36 per share, with a total value of $501,031.64.
+Following the completion of the purchase, the executive vice president now directly owns 55,772 shares in the company, valued at $2,808,677.92.
+The purchase was disclosed in a document filed with the SEC, which is available through this link.
+1.06% of the stock is currently owned by corporate insiders.

-Several large investors have recently made changes to their positions in BDC.
-Amalgamated Bank increased its position in Belden by 0.6% in the fourth quarter.
-Amalgamated Bank now owns 29,820 shares of the industrial products company’s stock worth $1,960,000 after purchasing an additional 179 shares during the period.
-MetLife Investment Management LLC grew its position in shares of Belden by 0.6% during the 4th quarter.
-MetLife Investment Management LLC now owns 37,117 shares of the industrial products company’s stock worth $2,440,000 after buying an additional 211 shares during the period.
-Point72 Hong Kong Ltd grew its position in shares of Belden by 88.0% during the 1st quarter.
-Point72 Hong Kong Ltd now owns 515 shares of the industrial products company’s stock worth $29,000 after buying an additional 241 shares during the period.
-Yousif Capital Management LLC grew its position in shares of Belden by 1.4% during the 1st quarter.
-Yousif Capital Management LLC now owns 23,687 shares of the industrial products company’s stock worth $1,312,000 after buying an additional 330 shares during the period.
-Finally, Guggenheim Capital LLC grew its position in shares of Belden by 8.2% during the 1st quarter.
-Guggenheim Capital LLC now owns 7,862 shares of the industrial products company’s stock worth $435,000 after buying an additional 595 shares during the period.
-Institutional investors own 99.58% of the company’s stock.
+Several institutional investors and hedge funds have recently bought and sold shares of the stock.
+Bank of America Corp DE boosted its stake in shares of Belden by 1.7% during the first quarter.
+Bank of America Corp DE now owns 200,414 shares of the industrial products company’s stock valued at $11,102,000 after acquiring an additional 3,305 shares during the last quarter.
+Jane Street Group LLC boosted its stake in Belden by 96.2% in the 1st quarter.
+Jane Street Group LLC now owns 7,934 shares of the industrial products company’s stock worth $440,000 after buying an additional 3,890 shares during the last quarter.
+Point72 Hong Kong Ltd boosted its stake in Belden by 88.0% in the 1st quarter.
+Point72 Hong Kong Ltd now owns 515 shares of the industrial products company’s stock worth $29,000 after buying an additional 241 shares during the last quarter.
+Guggenheim Capital LLC boosted its stake in Belden by 8.2% in the 1st quarter.
+Guggenheim Capital LLC now owns 7,862 shares of the industrial products company’s stock worth $435,000 after buying an additional 595 shares during the last quarter.
+Finally, PDT Partners LLC acquired a new stake in Belden in the 1st quarter worth about $499,000.
+99.58% of the stock is currently owned by institutional investors and hedge funds.

 Belden Company Profile (Get Rating)